 - Write all routine executive office correspondence.

-- Organized on-site meeting arrangements and schedules.
+- Organized on-site meeting arrangements and schedules for 10 staff members.

 - Initiated a travel expense filing system with Excel spreadsheets.